Baton Rouge, Louisiana: Demographics

 Prior to colonization, American Indians were once the primary residents of present-day Baton Rouge.
 With the coming of European colonization, and the migration of American settlers after the Louisiana Purchase, European and African-descended peoples became the predominant groups in the area by birth rates and immigration to a 1860 population of 5,428.
-Since reaching its first historic high of 220,394 residents at the 1980 U.S. census, the city's population has expanded and contracted twice: from 219,531 in 1990, to 227,818 in 2000—the second historic high—and 229,493, the city-proper's third historic high in 2010, to 227,470 at the 2020 census.
+Since reaching its first historic high of 220,394 residents at the 1980 U.S. census, the city's population has expanded and contracted twice: from 219,531 in 1990, to 227,818 in 2000—the second historic high—and 229,493, the city-proper's third historic high in 2010, to 227,470 at the 2020 United States census.
+The black population gradually increased in Baton Rouge after the Civil War.

 Including the consolidated city–parish of Baton Rouge in 2019 (East Baton Rouge Parish), the American Community Survey estimated 443,763 people lived in the area.
 In 2020, the U.S. Census Bureau determined 456,781 people lived in the consolidated city–parish.
 The metropolitan population of Baton Rouge increased to 3.6% as a result of suburbanization in 2019, to an estimated 854,884.
 In 2020, the metropolitan statistical area's population increased to 870,569 residents, reflecting southern Louisiana's population growth in contrast with northern Louisiana's stagnation and decline.

 In 2019, the city of Baton Rouge had a population density of 2,982.5 people per square mile.

 Racial and ethnic composition

 With the population growth of European and African-descended peoples in present-day Baton Rouge, the American Indian population declined to one of the smallest minority groups in the area.
-With the increase among people of color during the 20th century, Baton Rouge has also declined as a predominantly non-Hispanic white city, hastened by suburbanization and white flight.
-In 1970, non-Hispanic whites represented 70.5% of the population; by 2010, they represented 37.8% of the total population.
+With the increase among people of color during the 20th century, Baton Rouge has also declined as a predominantly non-Hispanic white city, hastened by suburbanization, aging out, and white flight.
+In 1970, non-Hispanic whites were 70.5% of the population.
+In 2020, they were 34.2% of the total population.

-According to the 2020 United States census, Black or African Americans made up 53.55% of the city-proper's population; according to census estimates in 2021, Black or African Americans made up the largest share of youths.
-The remaining racial and ethnic makeup for the city in 2020 was 34.22% non-Hispanic white, 0.17% American Indian and Alaska Native, 3.21% Asian, 0.03% Native Hawaiian or other Pacific Islander, 2.89% two or more races, and 5.95% Hispanic and Latino American of any race; the growing Hispanic and Latino population reflected increasing trends of nationwide diversification.
-Among the population of the city and metropolitan area, a substantial number also identify as Cajun or Louisiana Creole.
+In the 2020 United States census, Black or African Americans made up the majority (53.55%) of the city-proper's population.
+In 2021 census estimates, Black or African Americans made up the largest share of youths.
+The remaining racial and ethnic makeup for the city in 2020 was 34.22% non-Hispanic white, 0.17% American Indian and Alaska Native, 3.21% Asian, 0.03% Native Hawaiian or other Pacific Islander, 2.55% two or more races, and 5.94% Hispanic and Latino American of any race.
+The growing Hispanic and Latino population reflected increasing trends of nationwide diversification.
+Among the population of the city and metropolitan area, a substantial number identify as Cajun or Louisiana Creole.
+The most reported ancestries in 2020 were: African American (34.5%), English (9%), Irish (5.7%), German (5.6%), French (5.6%), Italian (3.1%), Mexican (1.7%), Scottish (1.6%), Vietnamese (1.5%), and Honduran (1.1%).